 Because Cowlitz Cares

 Created to support communities on the land of which the Cowlitz Indian Tribe has nurtured since time immemorial, the Cowlitz Tribal Foundation is the philanthropic extension of goodwill toward neighboring organizations working to support our most vulnerable populations.
-With trust-based philanthropic principles guiding the Foundation's efforts since 2018, the Cowlitz Tribal Foundation has provided over 270 nonprofit and community-focused organizations with $30M in grants to support charitable efforts throughout the State of Washington.
+With trust-based philanthropic principles guiding the Foundation's efforts since 2018, the Cowlitz Tribal Foundation has provided over 270 nonprofit and community-focused organizations with more than $30M in grants to support charitable efforts throughout the State of Washington.
 The Cowlitz Tribal Foundation is comprised of two separate grantmaking funds, the Clark County Fund and the Statewide Fund.

 Values